Currently, joining MHUC is free!

 Quick learners (30 minuets a day) → learn in a few weeks

-Dedicated learners → Six hours a day for three days
+Dedicated learners (6 hours a day) → learn in three days

-No. The greatest unicycler has no more inherent balance that you; with good practice and training, you will develop excellent balance (a great benefit to unicycling).
+No. The greatest unicycler has no more inherent balance than you; with good practice and training, you will develop excellent balance (a great benefit to unicycling).

 No one can ride a unicycle instantly — everyone has to learn, just like learning to walk.